samanthaegilson/LibrarySystem/README.md

     note for Computer "Invariant properties:
     <ul>
-        <li>type != null
         <li>number > 0
         <li>count >= 0
     </ul>"

     class Room {
-        %% The type of resource
-        -ResourceType type
         %% A positive number representing the
         %% amount in a library
         -int number